yxliang01/UnimelbSharedFiles/Models of Computation/MoC-summary.md

 This document might contain some personal but controversial opinions (might be mine or Harald's).

 While most of the content is correct, it's possible that this document contains incorrect content.
-If you find one, please let me know by making a pull request or comment. :)
+If you find one, please let me know by making a pull request or comment.
+They are welcome even for formatting errors. :)

 [TOC]